dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 ### [.NET 6](#tab/net6)

-* Set the `TrimmerDefaultAction` property to `link` with `<TrimmerDefaultAction>link</TrimmerDefaultAction>` n a `<PropertyGroup>` element.  <!-- only diff with .NET7+ -->
+* Set the `TrimmerDefaultAction` property to `link` with `<TrimmerDefaultAction>link</TrimmerDefaultAction>` in a `<PropertyGroup>` element.  <!-- only diff with .NET7+ -->
 * Add `<PublishTrimmed>true</PublishTrimmed>`.
 * Add a reference to the library project with `<ProjectReference Include="/Path/To/YourLibrary.csproj" />`.
 * Specify the library as a trimmer root assembly with `<TrimmerRootAssembly Include="YourLibraryName" />`.
   * `TrimmerRootAssembly` ensures that every part of the library is analyzed.
-It tells the trimmer that this assembly is a "root,  ".
-A "root," assembly means the trimmer analyzes every call in the library, and traverses all code paths that originate from   that assembly. `TrimmerRootAssembly` is necessary in case the library has `[AssemblyMetadata("IsTrimmable", "True")]`.
-A   project using `[AssemblyMetadata("IsTrimmable", "True")]` without  `TrimmerRootAssembly` removes the unused library without analyzing it.
+It tells the trimmer that this assembly is a "root".
+A "root" assembly means the trimmer analyzes every call in the library and traverses all code paths that originate from that assembly.

 ### .csproj file